Anders Behring Breivik: Content

 The introductory chapter of the manifesto asserts that political correctness is responsible for social rot.
-He blames the Frankfurt School for the promulgation of political correctness, which he identifies with "cultural Marxism".
-Parts of these sections are plagiarized from Political Correctness: A Short History of an Ideology by Paul Weyrich's Free Congress Foundation.
+He blames the Frankfurt School for the promulgation of political correctness, which he identifies with "Cultural Marxism".
+Parts of these sections are plagiarised from Political Correctness: A Short History of an Ideology by Paul Weyrich's Free Congress Foundation.
 Major parts of the compendium are attributed to the pseudonymous Norwegian blogger Fjordman, while Serbian writer, Srđa Trifković, is quoted in a number of places.
 The text also copies sections of the Unabomber manifesto, without giving credit, while replacing the words "leftists" with "cultural Marxists" and "black people" with "muslims".
 The New York Times described American influences in the writings, observing that the compendium mentions the anti-Islamist American Robert Spencer 64 times and cites Spencer's works at great length.
 The work of Bat Ye'or is frequently cited.
 Conservative blogger Pamela Geller is also mentioned as a source of inspiration.
 Breivik blames feminism for allowing the erosion of the fabric of European society and advocates a restoration of patriarchy which he claims would save European culture.

-India, and in particular Hindu nationalism, figures repeatedly in the manifesto where he expresses praise and admiration for Hindu nationalist groups.
+India, and in particular Hindutva, features repeatedly in the manifesto where he expresses praise and admiration for Hindutva groups.
 He claimed to have attempted to reach out to Indians through email and Facebook.
 In his writings Breivik also states that he wants to see European policies on multiculturalism and immigration more similar to those of Japan, South Korea and Taiwan which he said are "not far from cultural conservatism and nationalism at its best".
 He expressed his admiration for the "monoculturalism" of Japan and for Japan and South Korea's refusal to accept refugees.
 The Jerusalem Post describes his support for Israel as a "far-right Zionism".
 He calls all "nationalists" to join in the struggle against "cultural Marxists/multiculturalists".
 He also expressed his admiration of the Russian Prime Minister Vladimir Putin, finding him "a fair and resolute leader worthy of respect", though he was "unsure at this point whether he has the potential to be our best friend or our worst enemy".
 Putin's spokesman Dmitry Peskov has denounced Breivik's actions as the "delirium of a madman".